DominicKlukas/gradschool/obsidian/FirstVault/Courses/EECE 571 Sequential Decision Making/Course Project/Project Notes.md

 	1. The value function has to be group equivariant
 	2. Our construction of a PPO policy and value function, given a shared backbone, satisfies the conditions for group equivariance
 	3. Why wouldn't they use equivariant PPO

+## Mujoco Code
+- On CleanRL RPO is what is being used... so will try and use this algorithm instead.
+Apparently it is strictly better.
+- module load mujoco